RosieOh/TeamLimked/readme.md

-# SpringFramework Side Project : TeamLimked Company Web Site
+# SpringFramework Boiler Plate

 ## Introduction

-This project is an # SpringFramework Side Project using SpringFramework.
-This repository is Copyrighted by Rosie Oh.
+This project is an example implementing web using SpringFramework.
+This repository is open-sourced and anyone is welcome to contribute.

 ## Getting Started